networknext/next/docs/source/getting_started.rst

 Follow :doc:`building_the_sdk` to build the example programs.

-IMPORTANT: Make sure to run the server on a public IP address somewhere because the server won't work if it's behind NAT.
+IMPORTANT: Make sure to run the server on a public IP address somewhere because it won't work if it's behind NAT.

 The server output should look like this: